Wakfu (TV series): Antagonists

-Nox's pet Bow Wow that can travel at extremely fast speeds (most likely given to him by his control collar) and has the ability to run on water to get from island to island when traveling over-sea.
-He can also inhale so deeply that he creates a vacuum.
-It is revealed Igole was previously a pet owned by a little girl who is later revealed to have been Nox's daughter, who drowned due to Ogrest's tears along with the rest of his family.
-A little Osamoda girl named Lotie that resembled her caused Igole to change his ways, and soon he was freed from Nox's control and now lives with her.
-She also calls him Crazy-Eyes.
-He once appeared to be a normal dog, but after being mutated by the Eliacube, he appears to be a bug-eyed hyena-like creature.
+Nox's pet Bow Wow.
+He can travel at extremely fast speeds and has the ability to run on water to get from island to island when traveling over-sea.
+Igole was previously owned by a little girl who is later revealed to have been Nox's daughter, who drowned due to Ogrest's tears along with the rest of his family.
+In the present, Igole is adopted by an Osamoda girl named Lotie, who resembles Nox's daughter.
+Igole once appeared to be a normal dog, but after being mutated by the Eliacube, he became a hyena-like creature.